MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsAutoAttendantSupportedTimeZone.md

 ---
 external help file: Microsoft.Rtc.Management.Hosted.dll-help.xml
 applicable: Skype for Business Online
-title: Get-CsOrganizationalAutoAttendantSupportedTimeZone
+title: Get-CsAutoAttendantSupportedTimeZone
 schema: 2.0.0
 ---

-# Get-CsOrganizationalAutoAttendantSupportedTimeZone
+# Get-CsAutoAttendantSupportedTimeZone

 ## SYNOPSIS
-The Get-CsOrganizationalAutoAttendantSupportedTimeZone cmdlet gets supported time zones for the Auto Attendant (AA) service.
+The Get-CsAutoAttendantSupportedTimeZone cmdlet gets supported time zones for the Auto Attendant (AA) service.

 ## SYNTAX

 ```
-Get-CsOrganizationalAutoAttendantSupportedTimeZone [-Identity] <String> [-Tenant <Guid>] [<CommonParameters>]
+Get-CsAutoAttendantSupportedTimeZone -Identity <String> [-Tenant <Guid>] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The Get-CsOrganizationalAutoAttendantSupportedTimeZone cmdlet gets all the time zones that the OAA service supports, or a specific time zone if its Identity is provided.
+The Get-CsAutoAttendantSupportedTimeZone cmdlet gets all the time zones that the AA service supports, or a specific time zone if its Identity is provided.

 ## EXAMPLES

 ### -------------------------- Example 1 --------------------------
 ```
-Get-CsOrganizationalAutoAttendantSupportedTimeZone
+Get-CsAutoAttendantSupportedTimeZone
 ```

 This example gets all supported time zones.

 ### -------------------------- Example 2 --------------------------
 ```
-Get-CsOrganizationalAutoAttendantSupportedTimeZone -Identity "Pacific Standard Time"
+Get-CsAutoAttendantSupportedTimeZone -Identity "Pacific Standard Time"
 ```

 This example gets the timezone that the Identity parameter specifies (Pacific Standard Time).